Indomania: 18th and 19th centuries

 An important development during the British Raj period was the influence Hindu traditions began to take on western thought and new religious movements.
 Goethe borrowed from Kalidasa for the "Vorspiel auf dem Theater" in Faust.
 An early champion of Indian-inspired thought in the west was Arthur Schopenhauer, who in the 1850s advocated ethics based on an "Aryan-Vedic theme of spiritual self-conquest" as opposed to the ignorant drive toward earthly utopianism of the superficially this-worldly "Jewish" spirit.
 At the end of the introduction to the World as Will and Representation, Arthur Schopenhauer claimed that the rediscovery of the ancient Indian tradition would be one of the great events in the history of the West.

 Goethe and Schopenhauer were riding a crest of scholarly discovery, most notably the work done by Sir William Jones.
 (Goethe likely read Kalidasa's The Recognition of Sakuntala in Jones' translation.)
 However, the discovery of the world of Sanskrit literature moved beyond German and British scholars and intellectuals—Henry David Thoreau was a sympathetic reader of the Bhagavad Gita—and even beyond the humanities.
-In the early days of the Periodic Table, scientists referred to as yet undiscovered elements with the use of Sanskrit prefixes (see Mendeleev's predicted elements).

 Scholars like Schlegel also influenced some historians like Friedrich Creuzer, Joseph Görres and Carl Ritter, who wrote history books that laid more emphasis on India than usual.